 Why he wears No. 99

 Judge wears No. 99, a number first given to him at spring training in 2016.
-He said he would prefer to wear No. 44 (but it was retired by the Yankees to honor Reggie Jackson) or No. 35 (currently worn by pitcher Michael Pineda since 2014).
+He said he would prefer to wear No. 44 (but it was retired by the Yankees to honor Reggie Jackson) or No. 35 (worn by former pitcher Michael Pineda from 2014-17).
 “It’s grown on me a little bit,” Judge said of No. 99. “… My favorite always has been 35.”

 Attended Fresno State University

-Judge was recruited by Stanford, Notre Dame and UCLA to play tight end but opted to continue his baseball career in college at Fresno State University, where both his parents attended.
-He was even selected in the 31st round of the 2010 MLB Draft by the Oakland Athletics, but chose to play for the Bulldogs for three years.
-The Yankees selected him 32nd overall in the 2013 MLB Draft.
+Judge was recruited by Stanford, Notre Dame and UCLA to play tight end but opted instead to continue his baseball career in college at Fresno State University, where both his parents studied.
+He was even selected in the 31st round of the 2010 MLB draft by the Oakland Athletics out of high school but chose to play for the Bulldogs for three years instead.
+The Yankees selected him in the first round (32nd overall) in the 2013 MLB draft.

 The Judge’s Chambers

-Judge needed little time announcing himself to the big leagues, hitting a home run in his first at-bat of his MLB debut against the Tampa Bay Rays on Aug.
-13, 2016.
-He homered in his first at-bat the next game, becoming the second MLB player to hit a home run in the first at-bat of his first two big-league games.
+Judge needed little time announcing himself to the big leagues: he hit a home run in the first at-bat of his MLB debut against the Tampa Bay Rays on August 13, 2016.
+He homered in his first at-bat the next game, too, becoming the second MLB player to hit a home run in the first at-bat of each of his first two big-league games.

-At 6-foot-7, 282 pounds, Judge is one of seven MLB hitters since 2000 to measure at least 6-7.
+At 6 feet 7 inches (2 meters) and 282 pounds (128 kilograms), Judge is one of seven MLB hitters since 2000 to stand at least that tall.
 His shoe size is 17.
-Ironically enough, Judge had an 88 percent success rate stealing bases at Fresno State University.
+Surprisingly, the towering Judge had an 88 percent success rate stealing bases in college.

-First rookie to win MLB Home Run Derby
+First rookie to win the MLB Home Run Derby (2017)

 Along with Giancarlo Stanton, Judge was a pre-contest favorite, but after Stanton was eliminated in the first round and Judge rallied for 23 home runs to eliminate Miami’s Justin Bour, Judge became the man to beat.
-The rookie rose to the occasion, defeating the Dodgers’ Cody Bellinger in the second round before cruising past the Twins’ Miguel Sano in the finale.
+The rookie rose to the occasion, defeating the Dodgers’ Cody Bellinger in the second round before cruising past the Twins’ Miguel Sanó to win the 2017 MLB Home Run Derby.